 - Pokémon has two examples, one involving a move.

-- The Porygon line was never featured (and the evolutions not shown at all, despite the show's nature) after the first form's "involvement" in an incident involving Epileptic Flashing Lights.
+- Porygon has never been featured (and the evolutions not shown at all) in the anime except as a Freeze-Frame Bonus during a pokemon montage at the beginning of one of the movies and in the Poke Rap (despite the show's nature) after the first form's "involvement" in an incident involving Epileptic Flashing Lights (and Porygon isn't even the one who caused it.
+That would be Pikachu).
 Qualifies as a combination of Legal and Corporate, as the episode containing the incident in question is under an actual legal ban.

 - The move in question is Earthquake, never used after the 2004 Japan Earthquake (a filler episode was also never aired due to this).
 A sister move, Magnitude, was used only once in Johto's Tournament Arc, predating this incident.

 - It must be noted that these edicts only apply to the Anime.
 For example, Green in Pokémon Special has a Porygon2 on his main team.